saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

 <summary>
 ✔️ Click to Expand Tor Section
 </summary>

+> ❗️ WARNING: Tor gets much of its funding from the US government and is not
+> immune to vulnerabilities or misconfigurations.Tor Browser is **not** the most
+> secure browser, anonymity and security can often be at odds with each other.
+> Having the exact same browser as many other people isn't the best security
+> practice, but it is great for anonymity.
+Tor is also based on Firefox Esr,
+> which only receives patches for vulnerabilities considered Critical or High
+> which can be taken advantage of.

+Tor Project has also done some sketchy/questionable things lately such as removing user agent spoofing which made every user appear as if they were using the same version of Windows.
+This decision reduces anonymity and is questionable at best, seems to me there ought to be a very good reason for doing this which I can't find.
+Tor is still one of the best anonymity solutions, just stay informed and cautious.

 The following is a summary of some of the Tor Overview, all credit goes to them.
 It is important to spread the word when you can!